-As we stumbled into the sunlight in Arromanches, after viewing a 360 degree movie with never before seen footage of D-Day and the 100 days following, Gold and Juno beach were right before our eyes.
+As we stumbled into the sunlight in Arromanches, after viewing a 360-degree movie with never before seen footage of D-Day and the 100 days following, Gold and Juno beaches were right before our eyes.

-There was an audible silence and then the kids made the connection that the tanks, the soldiers, the air raids, and all that chaos was right on this sparkling, sun drenched beach 70 years ago.
+There was an audible silence and then the kids made the connection that the tanks, the soldiers, the air raids, and all that chaos were right on this sparkling, sun-drenched beach 70 years ago.

 It was hard to comprehend so much destruction in such a peaceful area full of birdsong and turning plows.